galadril/WorkspacesAdventures/.github/ISSUE_TEMPLATE/3-fix-route-planner.md

 ---
 name: "Mission 2b: Fix Route Planner"
-about: "Fix and complete the route planner functionality."
+about: "Restore and enhance the route planner functionality for Codetropolis navigation."
-title: "🔧 Fix Route Planner"
+title: "🔧 Fix and Complete the Route Planner"
 labels: ["bug", "enhancement"]
 assignees: ""
 ---

-### Fix the Route Planner
+# 🔧 Fix and Complete the Codetropolis Route Planner

-The route planner between two locations is currently incomplete and does not calculate distances.
-Your task is to fix and complete the functionality.
+The citizens of Codetropolis are lost—literally!
+The city’s navigation system is down, leaving everyone unable to find their way.
+Your mission is to restore order by fixing and completing the route planner functionality.

 ---

-### Describe the task.
-Provide details about how you plan to complete the route planner.

-**Example**:
+## 🗺️ Mission Objectives

+1. **Debug the `get_location` Function**:
-- Ensure that the planner uses the correct coordinates for both start and end locations.
+   - Ensure the function returns accurate coordinates for valid locations.
+   - Add clear error messages for invalid or missing locations.

+2. **Complete the `plan_route` Function**:
-- Implement a method to calculate the distance between two points (e.g., using the Haversine formula).
+   - Implement a method to calculate the distance between two locations.
+   - Hint: Use the **Haversine formula** for accurate distance calculations.

+---

+## 🛠️ Known Issues

+- **Missing Location Lookup**: Some locations are not returning proper coordinates.
+- **Broken Route Planner**: The route planning function is incomplete and doesn’t calculate distances.

+---

+## 💡 Implementation Example

+- **Debug `get_location`**: Return coordinates like `(40.7148, -74.0059)` or a meaningful error for missing locations.
+- **Plan Route**: Use the Haversine formula to calculate the distance in kilometers or miles.